 Natural non-prescription vitamins, minerals, herbs and nutritional supplements may be offered to respond to information found by blood testing.
 Dietary, lifestyle and Acupuncture treatments may also be offered as an integrated treatment approach designed to improve and optimise your health, well-being, and quality of life.
 Dr Hopwood does not hold a license to practice medicine with the GMC and all advice and recommendations must be understood to be limited & qualified advice and not to be seen as absolute or definitive.
 Thank you for your understanding.

 The Thriva Connection.

 Here at Arcturus, we can suggest comprehensive blood test analysis packages that look at some of the major blood tests commonly tested by GP’s, including a few extras that are not normally available on the NHS unless you pay privately.
-The results return with a stated normal range and the bloods are reviewed by a medical doctor at the THRIVA blood test laboratory who will flag up any serious or concerning results and communicate directly by email or phone with you if there is a major abnormality with your blood results.
+The results return with a stated normal range and the bloods are reviewed by a medical doctor at the THRIVA blood test laboratory who will flag up any serious or concerning results and communicate directly by email or phone with you if there is a major abnormality with your blood.

-The results are sent to you to be seen and then discussed at the clinic with Dr Hopwood.
+The results are sent to you to be seen and then results are discussed at the clinic with Dr Hopwood.
 Time is given to consider the position of each result in its range and whether this is high or low and what may be optimal for you and what may support you, in being as well as you can.